 About

-The event Polish–French Symposium III: Advances in the physics of ultracold matter will be held from June 11 to June 13, 2025 at the Scientific Station of Polish Academy of Sciences (PAS) in Paris.
+The Polish–French Symposium III: Advances in the Physics of Ultracold Matter took place from June 11 to June 13, 2025 at the Scientific Station of the Polish Academy of Sciences (PAS) in Paris.

-The symposium will explore the physics of ultracold atomic gases, covering both fundamental aspects and applications in emerging quantum technologies.
-It will equally address experimental and theoretical perspectives, focusing on nonlinear phenomena, many-body effects, and entanglement in ultracold bosonic and fermionic atoms, as well as their statistical properties.
+Over the course of three days, the symposium brought together researchers to explore the world of ultracold atomic gases.
+The program offered a rich exchange of ideas, covering both fundamental questions and applications in the field of emerging quantum technologies.
+Participants engaged with both experimental and theoretical perspectives, with discussions focusing on nonlinear dynamics, many-body effects, quantum entanglement, and the statistical behavior of ultracold bosonic and fermionic atoms.

 Venue

-Scientific Center in Paris, Polish Academy of Sciences, 74 Rue Lauriston, 75116 Paris, France
+Scientific Center in Paris, Polish Academy of Sciences, 74 Rue Lauriston, Paris

 Invited Speakers